-As a teenager he volunteered during his summer holidays from school to work as a music teacher for the Elizabeth Johnson Organization where he taught approximately 40 exchange students from Yugoslavia, Italy, France and Germany.
+As a teenager Rumsey volunteered during his summer holidays from school to work as a music teacher for the Elizabeth Johnson Organization where he taught approximately 40 exchange students from Yugoslavia, Italy, France and Germany.
 He also worked for the Alton Archaeological society working on local site excavations.

-In 1983 he returned to California to pursue his goals, starting as a DJ on radio stations KDHI, KQYN and KCSB, and as a news announcer for KWVE.
+In 1983 Rumsey returned to California to pursue his goals, starting as a DJ on radio stations KDHI, KQYN and KCSB, and as a news announcer for KWVE on a show called the ‘Night Wave’ with a DJ called Jed The Fish… well it was the 80’s.
 During this period he completed a Broadcasting degree and became a popular Night Club DJ in Los Angeles.

 In 1986 Rumsey studied with Farmers Insurance and passed the California State exam to become a licensed Fire, Casualty and Life Insurance Agent.
 He achieved the rank of number two Reserve Agent in production sales.
-He left the company in 1989 to focus on cable television production.
+He left the company in 1989 to focus on a course for cable television production.
 He studied Television Production, learning lighting, camera and production techniques.
 After completing the course and working on a variety of cable TV shows in various capacities, Rumsey became Producer of ‘World Of Flying’, a weekly aviation show, and later produced ‘The Amateur Comedy Showcase’.

 In the late Eighties while pursuing his entertainment industry goals during the day Rumsey started working night shifts in IT for a Life Science Company.

 During the day Rumsey created, produced and hosted the successful magazine format radio show ‘London Calling’ on KWIZ (Los Angeles), targeting the British community but surprisingly also attracting a large American audience (total audience estimated 450,000).
 He marketed commercials for ‘London Calling’ to such diverse companies as MTV, the Daily Express newspaper (International Edition) and Graham & James Attorneys.
-The show also supported non profit groups such as the British American Chamber of Commerce and the Grove Shakespeare Theater Group.
+The show also supported non profit groups such as the British American Chamber of Commerce ( who he later worked for) and the Grove Shakespeare Theater Group.